Consistent Covariance estimation for stratum imbalances under minimization method for covariate-adaptive randomization

-For most designs of the covariate adaptive randomization, the limit $\bm{\Sigma}_\infty$ exists and takes the form $v \times \text{diag}(\bm{p}_0)$, where $v$ is a design-specific scalar, and $\text{diag}(\bm{p}_0)$ a diagonal matrix with the diagonal vector being $\bm{p}_0$.
+For most designs of the covariate-adaptive randomization, the limit $\bm{\Sigma}_\infty$ exists and takes the form $v \times \text{diag}(\bm{p}_0)$, where $v$ is a design-specific scalar, and $\text{diag}(\bm{p}_0)$ a diagonal matrix with the diagonal vector being $\bm{p}_0$.
 Specifically, it is known that $v = 0$ for the stratified permuted block design and biased coin design \citep{efron,baldi}, $v = 1/3$ for the stratified urn design \citep{wei1988properties}, and $v = 1$ for the simple randomization.
-However, for the marginal design, the existence of $\bm{\Sigma}_\infty$ is established only recently by \cite{hu}.
+However, for the minimization method, the existence of $\bm{\Sigma}_\infty$ is established only recently by \cite{hu}.
 Specifically, it is proved in \cite{hu} that for each $\bm{z} \in \mathcal{Z}$, the within-stratum variance, $\text{var}(n^{-1/2}\bm{S}_n(\bm{z}))$, converges to a stratum specific limit $\sigma^2_{{z}}$.
-By similar techniques and the Cram\'er-Wold Device, one may show that the covariance matrix of $n^{-1/2}\bm{S}_n$ indeed converges to $\bm{\Sigma}_\infty$, whose computation, however, requires solving Poisson equations associated with an induced Markov chain, and is challenging even when the number of strata is small and the dynamics of the Markov chain are given; see, e.g., \cite{douc2022solving}.
+With similar techniques and the Cram\'er-Wold Device, one may show that the covariance matrix of $n^{-1/2}\bm{S}_n$ indeed converges to $\bm{\Sigma}_\infty$, whose computation, however, requires solving Poisson equations associated with an induced Markov chain, and is challenging even when the dynamics of the Markov chain are given; see, e.g., \cite{douc2022solving}.